 To raise the aspirations of and expectations for all pupils with Special Educational Needs and/or Disabilities (SEND) and to allow all students with SEND to make the greatest progress possible.
-We are committed to offering a broad, inclusive and accessible curriculum to ensure the best possible progress and opportunity for all our students, whatever their needs or abilities.
+We are committed to offering a broad, inclusive and accessible curriculum.
+We are committed to offering an inclusive and accessible curriculum to ensure the best possible progress and opportunity for all our students, whatever their needs or abilities.
 We want to raise aspirations of and expectations for all students with SEND.